buildingbeautifuluis/buildingbeautifuluis.github.io/_preview/03-Information-Architecture.md

-### Draft Content Notes

-**This is a complete rebuild of Chapter 3.
-I’m adding to it section by section.**

-Some of the images in this preview are draft images that I’ll be developing further, **i.e. these are not the final images (particularly in Section 3).** With that disclaimer out of the way, feel free to dive in.

 Overview
 --------

-When we design an interface, it’s important to put some thought into our overall information architecture (IA).
+When we design an interface, it’s important to put some thought into our overall information architecture.
 Information architecture is focused on **organising, structuring and labelling content in a way that eases users through the overall information presented**.

 Our goal as designers is to: